 In 2004, Jake received an Audience Award nomination as Best International Actor at the IFTA Awards for The Day After Tomorrow.
 But it was his performance as a gay cowboy in the controversial film Brokeback Mountain (2005) that earned Jake his first Academy Award nomination in the supporting actor category.

 For his work in Nightcrawler (2014), Jake received a Golden Globe nomination as well as numerous awards from film festivals and critics' associations.
-Most recently, he played a boxer in Southpaw (2015) opposite Rachel McAdams, starred opposite Amy Adams in Tom Ford's Oscar-nominated thriller Nocturnal Animals (2016) and acted in the sci-fi thriller Life (2017) with Ryan Reynolds and played a Boston bombing victim in Stronger(2017).
+Most recently, he played a boxer in Southpaw (2015) opposite Rachel McAdams, starred opposite Amy Adams in Tom Ford's Oscar-nominated thriller Nocturnal Animals (2016), acted in the sci-fi thriller Life (2017) with Ryan Reynolds and played a Boston bombing victim in Stronger(2017).

 End of Watch (2012)